 The emergency rulemaking process generally includes a brief public notice period, a brief public comment period, review by OAL and an OAL decision.
 In addition, some agencies have requirements related to emergency rulemakings that are unique to that particular agency.
-The Emergency Rulemaking Flowchart provides a brief overview of the different stages and timeframes of the emergency rulemaking process.

 If you have specific questions about the emergency regulation process, contact the OAL Reference Attorney at (916) 323-6815 or at firstname.lastname@example.org.

 What constitutes an emergency?